-Natalie is responsible for accounting, reporting, treasury, and loan servicing for the CDEs and investment funds under NMSC management.
+Natalie Rackett is responsible for accounting, reporting, treasury, and loan servicing for the CDEs and investment funds under NMSC management.
 Natalie also works with the asset management group to proactively address compliance and operational issues of projects under management.
-She earned a master’s degree from Keller Graduate School of Management in business administration and accounting, and an undergraduate degree from Peoples' Friendship University of Russia (PFUR), also known as RUDN.
-Prior to joining NMSC, Natalie worked as a senior accountant at NEF where she performed corporate accounting, financial statement preparation, audit preparation support, and other accounting related tasks.
+She earned a master’s degree from Keller Graduate School of Management in business administration and accounting, and an undergraduate degree from Peoples' Friendship University of Russia (PFUR).
+Prior to joining NMSC in 2013, Natalie worked as a senior accountant at NEF where she performed corporate accounting, financial statement preparation, audit preparation support, and other accounting related tasks.
 Natalie is a CPA.
 She lives in the suburbs of Chicago where she loves to spend time with her two young sons.

 Assistant Accounting Manager

-Jay Ricker joined our accounting team in June 2017.
+Jay Ricker joined NMSC’s accounting team in 2017, where he oversees financial statement preparation and investor reporting.
 Jay previously worked in public accounting for four years and in accounting for a manufacturing company for two years.
 He graduated from the University of Wisconsin-La Crosse with a bachelor's in accounting and a minor in Spanish.
 He is a CPA.
 Jay is a self-proclaimed cheesehead and has a cheesehead that he has never worn within the city limits of Chicago.
 He enjoys playing golf and guitar and exploring new restaurants with his girlfriend.

 Jessica Sanchez is responsible for a variety of accounting functions at NMSC, including quarterly and annual financial reporting for NMTC entities under management.
-She graduated from Robert Morris University in 2008 with a degree in Business Administration/Accounting.
-Prior to joining NMSC, Jessica worked as a staff accountant for Vienna Beef LTD, in the accounting department of Four Seasons Hotels and Resorts, and has more than five years of experience in the insurance industry.
+She graduated from Robert Morris University with a degree in Business Administration/Accounting.
+Prior to joining NMSC in 2016, Jessica worked as a staff accountant for Vienna Beef LTD, in the accounting department of Four Seasons Hotels and Resorts, and has more than five years of experience in the insurance industry.
 In her free time, she loves to dance, play soccer, and travel.

 Gus is responsible for corporate accounting and financial reporting for NMTC entities.
-Gus joined our accounting team in after graduating from Loyola University Chicago where he earned degree in accounting and business administration.
-Prior to joining NMSC, Gus had worked in area of accounting research, as well as hospitality management.
+Gus joined our accounting team in 2018 after graduating from Loyola University Chicago where he earned a Master’s degree in accounting and business administration.
+Prior to joining NMSC, Gus worked in accounting research and hospitality management.
 In his free time, he enjoys cooking and working on his food blog.